progwolff/jackman/README.md

 Run `$ alsamixer`.
 For all your cards set all outputs to 0dB (or to the maximum volume you want for this card).
 Note that volumes above 0dB will lead to distortions.

 Run `# alsactl store` to make the changes persistent.

+If your card is not listed in alsamixer, try to install `alsa-firmware` and have a look at the [ALSA SoundCard Matrix](http://www.alsa-project.org/main/index.php/Matrix:Main) for specific instructions to your audio interface.

 ---